orendain/DemeoMods/RulesAPI/README.md

 ## Behavior and Conditions

+- Only the host of the game needs to have the mod installed.
 - Rules are activated only for private or offline games where the user is the host.
 - Rules must be registered with RulesAPI before they can be part of a ruleset.
 - Rulesets must be registered before they can be selected for activation.